bcoe/Adventures-in-Document-Thumbnailing/README.md

 The approach we now use for thumbnailing uses three open-source libraries:

 * _AbiWord_ converts various document formats into PDFs.
-* _ImageMagick_ converts the first page of the PDF into a JPG image.
+* _ImageMagick_ converts the first page of the PDF outputted by AbiWord into a JPG image.
 * _python-imaging-libray_ is used to resize the images outputted by ImageMagick (this could be done entirely using ImageMagick, but I like the PIL interface).

 This new approach: